 Highlights: Happy-go-lucky, Curious, Clever

 Though Beagles belong to the hound group and thus excel at hunting, this doesn’t mean they don’t have a soft side.
 They’re adored for their kind features and loving temperament.
-It’s the reason they make such great family dogs, especially with kids.
+It’s why Beagles make such great family dogs, especially with kids.

-They are energetic without being too much of a handful, so owners don’t need to worry about them getting out of control.
+They are energetic without being too much of a handful.
+Owners don’t need to worry about them getting out of control.
 Their high IQ leads them to enjoy games that include some mental exercise, especially if they get a chance to use their amazing sense of smell.

 Highlights: Easy-going, Gentle, Stubborn

 Few dogs are as iconic as the Bloodhound.
-Anyone who grew up watching Disney’s The Fox and the Hound will recognize the dog’s drooping ears and wrinkly jowls.
+Kids who grew up with Disney’s The Fox and the Hound will recognize the dog’s drooping ears and wrinkly jowls.
 And with a reputation as the “Sherlock Holmes” of dogs, there’s no doubting their popularity.

 Good luck hiding if they’ve picked up your scent!
 All they need are a few cells and they will be on your trail.
 But despite all this, they’re very gentle dogs with a naturally sweet and loving demeanor.
 Though, their sense of smell often leads them to trouble.